svdo/swift-RichString/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage) [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

 ## Introduction
 This Swift framework was built to simplify working with `NSAttributedString`.
+It does so without adding additional types; it just extends the existing types that you already have, ensuring that it is fully interoperable with any other method of using `NSAttributedString`.

 It allows you to do things like this:

     let text1 = "This is some text".fontSize(17).color(.blue)
     let text2 = "This is some text".fontSize(17).color(.blue).bold()